-I took the book as my in-flight reading on my journey to New Mexico last weekend for a board meeting of the Society for Shamanic Practitioners.
+I took the book as my in-flight reading on my journey to New Mexico in December 2011 for a board meeting of the Society for Shamanic Practitioners.
 The narrator is a boy of the kind called abiku in Nigeria, who may be fated to die young because he has spirit companions on the Other Side who want him to return to them soon and will do almost anything to pull him out of the land of the living.
 Madame Koto's palm-wine bar is his constant hangout, and its clientele make the denizens of the Space Bar in Star Wars look like country club golfers in plaid pants.

 I was seized by descriptions of how, as the living raise a glass or a fork or a cigarette to their lips, the spirits pressing thick about them dive in to get the first taste.
 The spirits drink the vapor of booze or food or smokes rather than the solid stuff.
 By my experience and observation, this is very much how it is, though few in modern Western society are able to perceive it.
 I have never met a genuine alcoholic, for example, who is not afflicted by a press of dead drunks trying to get another drink - that is to say, the spirit of the bottle - through them.